-Since last spring, we’ve all become face-mask connoisseurs, with opinions on adjustable nose bridges, elastic ear loops versus string ties, and insertable filters.
-Even though millions of Americans (and counting) have received at least one dose of a coronavirus vaccine, masks are even more important now, nearly a year after the country’s first lockdown and stay-at-home orders.
-This is due to rapidly spreading variants of the virus that are more contagious than the original.
+Since spring 2020, we’ve all become face-mask connoisseurs, with opinions on adjustable nose bridges, elastic ear loops versus string ties, and insertable filters.
+Even though nearly half of Americans are fully vaccinated, masks remain incredibly important now, over a year after the country’s first lockdown and stay-at-home orders.
+This is due to the rapidly spreading Delta variant of the virus that is more contagious than the original.
 Now, the CDC recommends masks for all people — regardless of vaccination status — in areas with a high number of COVID cases, and individual city and state leaders are also beginning to once again recommend or mandate masks.
 In other words: We’re not done with masks yet, and we need to keep some on hand.

 While we’ve written a lot about masks before on the Strategist (including our personal favorites, the best options for kids, and the best masks for running outdoors), we were curious about the face masks that health-care professionals wear when they’re off the clock, especially in light of the new recommendations.
 Some doctors and nurses we spoke with say they’ll wear N95 masks outside of clinical settings, but because the current guidance for the public is to stick with cloth masks and save those for the professionals who need them, we’ve included only fabric and nonmedical disposable options below.